-Investing in Fine Art - A Guide on how to get started!
+Investing in Fine Art - How to get started

 Not too long ago, I decided to make a post on the subreddit "Flipping" giving some free advice about fine art and the potential profits there is to be made.
 The post gained quite a bit of traction amongst the group in the subreddit, and because of that I decided to make a full guide on how to get started investing in fine art.
 I wanted to make a simplified, detailed guide for those looking to just get started asap.
 It's simple, either like art and you're thinking of adding art as an investment vehicle.
 Or you're someone who is a strict investor, looking to "flip" the art and make a quick buck (longer buck if you hold). - Investing Art

 Art is a commodity, like other commodities such as Gold, Coffee, Bitcoin ..
 Art can make you a great return.
 You know those old rich people that pay millions to hang large pieces of art in their homes?
 We all like to think "they're crazy to spend 10 million on that".
 Well .. they aren't!
 They are smart, it's more than likely after just a few years, that same artwork would have doubled in price.

 Please note, when you are buying ANYTHING in life to make money from it; you must understand you are speculating whether you like it or not.